Medicinal and Pharmaceutical Product Manufacturing

 [Source 2008][More on Eco-Certification]

-Blackmores partnered with WWF in 2012 to ensure that by 2015 all Blackmores' fish and krill oils are responsibly sourced.
+Blackmores partnered with WWF in 2012 to ensure that all Blackmores' fish and krill oils are responsibly sourced.
+Blackmores is a signatory to the WWF Global Seafood Charter and has made a considerable investment in marine conservation projects.

 In 2011, the Pharmacy Guild of Australia, which represents 94 per cent of Australia's 5200 pharmacies, agreed to start recommending a range of Blackmores products to patients when they pick up prescriptions for 4 specific ailments.
 Under the deal, when a prescription is filled, a prompt in the pharmacist's computer system will remind them to discuss a particular Blackmores product that has been designed to offset possible side-effects of their prescription drug.
 The deal was criticised by doctors, media and consumer advocates and consequently dropped.